 All of these trips have been with me, myself, and I.

-People talk about how great travelling alone is and why you need to try it.
+People talk about how great traveling alone is and why you need to try it.
 So, I finally mustered up the courage and set out to venture on my own.

-Here are 31 lessons you will learn while travelling alone.
+Here are 31 lessons you will learn while traveling alone.

 1. You Hate Being Alone.

 You step out of that airport and can’t help but feel nervous, lonely, and doubtful.
 This is how everyone feels at the beginning of their adventure — and only at the beginning.